Last updated on September 27th, 2022

 Mostly, diet affects the blood glucose levels in the body.
 A healthy diet must be rich in veggies, complex carbs, and fruits with a low glycaemic index.
 It is vital for diabetics or pre-diabetics.
 Diabetics must replace processed carbs from junk foods with healthy carbs from fruits, veggies, or whole grains.
 Generally, diabetics should avoid starch in their daily diets.
-As, it might cause sudden spikes in the glucose levels.
+As it might cause sudden spikes in the glucose levels.
 Simple starches get absorbed easily.
 Their digestion and release into glucose occur in the blood.
 Yet, resistant starch is the type of starch that diabetics can benefit from.
 Read this blog to know more about resistant starch and diabetes.

-News are being spread about resistant starch these days.
-Resistant starch works good for weight loss and regulates blood glucose.
+News is being spread about resistant starch these days.
+Resistant starch works well for weight loss and regulates blood glucose.
 If any person has not heard about it, now is a great time to learn more.
 Let’s begin with the definition.
 Resistant starch is a carb that resists digestion in the small intestine.
 Also, it ferments in the large intestine.
 As the fibers ferment they work as a prebiotic.
 Also, they feed the good bacteria in the gut.
 There are numerous types of resistant starch.
 They can be classified as per structure or source.
 Above one kind of resistant starch might occur in a single food.

 Diabetes: What Is Resistant Starch?

 Resistant starch is a type of starch.
-Its digestion into upper gut is not simple.
+Its digestion into the upper gut is not simple.
 And, thus a small part of it remains in the gut in its unchanged form.
 This works as nourishment for the bacteria in the large intestine.
 And, results in various benefits for the body.
-It causes growth of useful bacteria in the gut.
-Also, it causes release of short chain fatty acids.
+It causes the growth of useful bacteria in the gut.
+Also, it causes the release of short-chain fatty acids.
 These fatty acids are vital for colon health.
 There are various types of resistant starch as well.
 Few types may be taken via dietary sources.
 Whereas, few others are synthetically manufactured through chemical processes.
 The major benefit of resistant starch is it is soluble and fermentable fiber.

 The name resistant starch signifies “resists” digestion.
 It leaves the small intestine pretty much undamaged.
 And, then it goes inside the large intestine.
 Once it’s present in the large intestine, fermentation of resistant starch occurs by bacteria.
-And, production of short-chain fatty acids occurs.
+And, the production of short-chain fatty acids occurs.
 Short-chain fatty acids play a huge role in health, such as:

 - Supporting colon health